Intermediate links of plane curves: Proofs

 \subsection{Proof of Proposition~\ref{prop:localindex}}

 The first result links the nature of a non-transversality point with the topological modification at this point.
 Let us recall the statement of Proposition~\ref{prop:localindex}.

-\begin{proposition} The intersection index of $\mathcal{C}$ and $\{Jf(x,y)=0\}$ at $z$ is $1$ if and only if $z$ is the saddle point (of handle index $1$, case $\mathcal{H}$) of the intersection.
+\begin{proposition} The intersection index of $\mathcal{C}$ and $\{Jf(x,y)=0\}$ at $z$ is $1$ if and only if $z$ is the saddle point (of Morse index $1$, case $\mathcal{H}$) of the intersection.
 It corresponds to move $\Ii$, the attachment of a $1$-handle.

-If the intersection index is $-1$, then $z$ is a local minimum (of handle index $0$, case $\mathcal{E}$).
+If the intersection index is $-1$, then $z$ is a local minimum (of Morse index $0$, case $\mathcal{E}$).
 It corresponds to move $\Oo$, the birth of a component. \end{proposition}

 \begin{remark} It will follow from the local description of the handle attachment given below that the 0-handle corresponds to adding to the link diagram a round circle and not a more complicated diagram of an unknot.
 Likewise, a 1-handle corresponds to adding a handle as in Figure~\ref{fig:iiiplus}, that is, the 1-handle is not tangled in any way.